FusionCache/releases/README.md

 # Partnership
-In July 2023 FusionCache was accepted onto the Microsoft For Startups programming.
+In July 2023 FusionCache was accepted onto Microsoft For Startups.
 This gives access to Azure services and will open opportunities as the software develops.

 ![Microsoft Startup](https://www.fusioncache.io/wp-content/uploads/go-x/u/900e42d9-1db8-4c24-9b96-e35207a55ab3/l2,t0,w781,h336/image-560x241.png)